SEO and Keyword Placement in WordPress

 - The alt (alternative text) metatags for images

 Metatags hold information that is not displayed on a website but is visible to search engines.
 As per the above screenshot, the contents of the Title and Description metatags also appear in search lists.
-Title is especially important to search engines, and a good, relevant Description makes it more likely that people will click on your page.
+Title is especially important to search engines.
+A good, relevant Description helps people decide whether your page contains what they are looking for.

 WordPress plugins such as Yoast give you access to these normally hidden areas of your websites.
 Yoast is free, with premium add-ons.
 It creates a dedicated box on the editing area of each page or post which you need to fill in.
-Start by choosing a unique focus keyword for that page or post and edit the Title and Description boxes to include the focus keyword.
+Start by choosing a unique focus keyword for that page or post.
+Edit the Title and Description boxes to include the focus keyword.
 Yoast provides a colour-coded line to guide you as to the right length for each.

-Yoast's algorithm will rank your page with a traffic light system according to how well it thinks your page is optimised for your focus keyword or phrase, and give you a list of suggested improvements.
+Yoast’s algorithm will rank your page with a traffic-light system according to how well your page is optimised for your focus keyword or phrase.
+It will also give you a list of suggested improvements.
 This system is algorithmically determined and to be used as guidance only:

-Remember to click the Update button on your page or post when you’re done.
+Remember to click the Update button on your page or post when you’ve finished.

 Headings in the text

 Web pages are structured with the same hierarchy as any document: title, subtitles, lesser subtitles etc. For the web, this hierarchy is coded with headings numbered from H1 to H6 in decreasing order of importance, and P for body text.
-Wordpress themes are usually set up so that your page title is a H1 heading.
-Further sub-headings will be labelled H2 or H3 and so on.
+The page title is usually a H1 heading in most WordPress themes.
+You can label further sub-headings H2 or H3 and so on.

 To write a heading, either choose a heading block before you write, or highlight the text you have already written and choose the heading in the options.
 Use keywords or phrases in these locations, but only as they would occur naturally in good writing.